San Fernando Valley Child Custody Lawyer

 California law dictates that either parent can have custody of the children, or the parents can have shared custody.
 Ultimately, a judge will decide the specifics of custody and visitation rights according to the best interests of the child.
 In order for this order to go into effect, both parents must agree.
 Most child custody cases are not cut and dry, however, and emotions, money, affairs, or other ulterior motives could hinder the best possible outcome for you or your child.

-Having a qualified San Fernando Valley custody attorney by your side can help make sure your best interests are maintained in an often brutal court system.
+Having qualified San Fernando Valley child custody lawyers by your side can help make sure your best interests are maintained in an often brutal court system.
 If you are looking for compassionate but efficient and practical legal counsel concerning your divorce or family law needs, Cutter & Lax Attorneys at Law works to ensure your family is taken care of.
-Attorney Cutter has over 30 years of legal experience, and his experience as a high school teacher gives him compassionate insight into child custody cases that tend to be emotionally charged and delicate.
-Together, the attorneys at our firm wish to work on your behalf to obtain the most favorable results possible.
+San Fernando Attorney Cutter has over 30 years of legal experience, and his experience as a high school teacher gives him compassionate insight into child custody cases that tend to be emotionally charged and delicate.
+Together, the San Fernando lawyers at our family law firm wish to work on your behalf to obtain the most favorable results possible.